agibalov/performance-testing-experiment/gatling-experiment/README.md

 # gatling-experiment

-* `./gradlew clean gatlingRun` to run Gatling simulations.
+* `./gradlew clean gatlingRun` to run all Gatling simulations.
+* `./gradlew clean gatlingRun-me.retask.RetaskMeGetIndexSimulation` to run one simulation.